rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 ```bash
 mount -t tmpfs -o size=512m tmpfs /mnt/ramdisk
 ```
 **This comes with risks, however**.
-The behavior of rqlite when a node fails, but committed entries the Raft log have not actually been permanently persisted, **is not defined**.
+The behavior of rqlite when a node fails, but committed entries in the Raft log have not actually been permanently persisted, **is not defined**.
 But if your policy is to completely deprovision your rqlite node, or rqlite cluster, in the event of any node failure, this option may be of interest to you.
 Perhaps you always rebuild your rqlite cluster from a different source of data, so can recover an rqlite cluster regardless of its state.
 Testing shows that using rqlite with a memory-only file system can result in 100x improvement in performance.

 ### Improving read-write concurrency
 SQLite can offer better concurrent read and write support when using an on-disk database, compared to in-memory databases.
 But as explained above, using an on-disk SQLite database may impact write performance.
 But since the database-update performance will be better with an in-memory database, improving read-write concurrency may not be needed in practise.